 - Click here to find out about other resources I offer photographers!

 And as always, don’t forget that ShootDotEdit is here to handle all of your color correction.
 Spend your time bettering your craft or improving your images.
 Anything other than hours and hours behind a computer!

-Melissa did an excellent job of showcasing how she captures amazing images for her wedding clients and answers the question of where to take pictures near me.
+Melissa did an excellent job of showcasing how she captures amazing images for her wedding clients and provided intresting insight on places to take pictures near me.
 What’s 1 thing you will do based on Melissa’s insights?
 Let us know in the comments!

 Learn more about how to use light in any location when you download our Guide to Lighting for Wedding Photographers!
 Click the banner below to discover expert insights and tips for your photography.